0xngmi/milady/text.md

 ### Systemspace proof
 Found multiple independent sources of this:
 - someone very close to miya confirmed it through cuteness
-- an anon (different from first) that had A LOT of info from miya/kaliacc from years ago and claimed to be ex-kaliacc confirmed it too
+- an anon (different one) that had A LOT of info from miya/kaliacc from years ago and claimed to be ex-kaliacc confirmed it too
 - it was mentioned in a forum a year ago: https://social.xenofem.me/notice/A4ksXFPT6DkJg1fKIC
 - in multiple posts across image boards people claim that kaliacc and systemspace were connected
 - multiple people have come out saying that they were pushed to suicide by kaliacc and miya